niallr/dk61/README.md

 # DK61 / Hiwings HI200 / oneone nya / FEKER Machinist 01 / Gamdias Hermes E3

-> This article is a work in progress.
-The information attempts to be as accurate as possible at the time of writing.
+> The information in this article attempts to be as accurate as possible at the time of writing.

 ## Introduction

-I was on the market for a cheap mechnical keyboard with a reduced footprint for my desk.
+I was on the market for a cheap mechanical keyboard with a reduced footprint for my desk.
 After a quick, uninformed marketplace search, I purchased a cheap 60% mechanical keyboard from a China-based seller on eBay.
 I also bought some cheap keycaps to replace the stock "gamer" ones.
 The keyboard itself is unbranded except for the "DK61" model number on the back.
 There are a few YouTube reviews that describe this keyboard as a "Anne Pro 2" or "RK61" clone.

 > Although they share the same model number, this is not the exact same product as the Dierya / Kemove DK61.